-In February 2016, AQSIQ released the Administrative Measures of Inspection and Quarantine for Entry and Exit Grain (AQSIQ Decree 177), which includes burdensome registration requirements for overseas production, processing, and warehousing enterprises.
+In February 2016, AQSIQ released the Administrative Measures of Inspection and Quarantine for Entry and Exit Grain (AQSIQ Decree 177), which includes registration requirements for overseas production, processing, and warehousing enterprises.
 Decree 177 was implemented on July 1, 2016.
+For more information on registration requirements under Decree 177, please see Grains in Section IX of the latest FAIRS report.